Mitigating the fermion sign problem by automatic differentiation

+For the sign-free point $\lambda_R=\sqrt{2}$, we can perform large-scale QMC simulations to obtain reliably its quantum phase diagram as a function of $U$, as shown in \Fig{FSS}(a).
+For $0<U<U_c$, the ground state is a Dirac semimetal with \textit{eight} Dirac points (two-component Dirac fermion) as shown in \Fig{FSS}(b).
+For $U>U_c$, the ground state develops a spiral magnetic order as is shown in \Fig{FSS}(c).
+This phase transition should belong to the $N_f=16$ (using the convention in Ref.~\cite{Lang2019}) chiral Heisenberg Gross-Neveu-Yukawa (GNY) universality class \cite{Herbut2006}.
+From the finite-size scaling analysis of our QMC results, we obtain that the critical point is at $U_c= 4.07(3)$ with the correlation-length exponent $\nu=0.94(7)$ (correlation length $\xi\sim |U-U_c|^{-\nu}$) and order-parameter anomalous dimension $\eta=0.82(2)$.
+We highlight that these critical exponents of the $N_f=16$ chiral Heisenberg GNY universality class are obtained from sign-free QMC simulations (QMC results of critical exponents of the Heisenberg GNY universality class in 2+1D were obtained only with smaller $N_f$ \cite{Lang2019,Otsuka2016}).

+As can be seen from the results above (both sign-mitigated and sign-solved cases), the optimized HS transformation, unlike the commonly used uniform $\vect n_i=\hat z$ decoupling scheme, is not spatially uniform.
+The optimal pattern of $\vect n_i$ can be different for different model parameters, which may be related to the properties of its underlying spin correlations of the ground states; for the two sign-free cases ($\lambda_R=0$ or $\lambda_R=\sqrt{2}$), the optimal patterns are indeed directly related to the magnetic ordering at strong $U$.

-{\bf Discussions and concluding remarks:} The general framework of mitigating sign problem of DQMC proposed in the present work can be used in principle in any interacting quantum systems as long as its HS transformation can be continuously parameterized.
-For instance, by enlarging auxiliary field space or allowing hybrid decoupling schemes, further sign optimization may be obtained (see the SM for details).
+{\it Discussion and concluding remarks.} The general framework of mitigating the sign problem in the DQMC method proposed in this Research Letter can be used in principle in any interacting quantum lattice models as long as its HS transformation can be continuously parametrized.
+For instance, by enlarging the auxiliary-field space or allowing hybrid decoupling schemes, further sign optimization may be obtained (see the SM for details \cite{Note1}).
 Moreover, the general idea of AD can be further applied to other types of QMC methods including world-line MC and hybrid MC whenever continuous parametrization can be implemented.

-As ADSM provides a general framework to mitigate sign problem of interacting models and it worked well for the Rashba-Hubbard model, it is desired to apply it to other strongly correlated models whose solutions remain elusive so far.
-One future direction is to apply ADSM to mitigate sign problem of the doped Hubbard model on square lattice so that its low temperature properties including possible pseudogap phenomena and high-temperature superconductivity \cite{Keimer2015} may be reliably probed using ADSM-optimized QMC scheme.
+ADSO provides a general framework to mitigate the sign problem of interacting models; it worked remarkably well for the Rashba-Hubbard model which leads to power-law accelerations in general and even exponential acceleration for the sign-free point.
+It is desirable to apply ADSO in the future to other strongly correlated models whose solutions remain elusive so far.
+Moreover, ADSO has the potential possibility of identifying new sign-free models of interacting fermions.